 In addition to policies, employers can work to prevent workplace violence by including security measures such as lighting, premises security, and even data security (to prevent unauthorized use of employer computer systems).

 Lone workers such as real estate agents, social workers, and health care workers can be equipped with technology such as AlertMedia’s SafeSignal, an easy-to-use mobile app and monitoring system designed to enhance lone worker safety in life-threatening or dangerous situations.
-This zero-button safety solution works in conjunction with a tether that plugs into any iOS or Android smartphone—empowering lone workers to quickly send a distress signal to the AlertMedia Monitoring Center in an emergency.
+This zero-button safety solution works in conjunction with a tether (plugged into any iOS or Android smartphone) or a timed session—empowering your people to quickly send a distress signal to the AlertMedia Monitoring Center in an emergency.

 Limit Access to Non-Employees